-Minor in Inner City Careers (1
+Minor in Inner City Careers (18 cr. hrs.)

 The program encourages students in the Inner City Studies major to pursue a minor in Inner City Careers.
 Through established contacts with other educational institutions, business enterprises, and social and government agencies, students are made aware of changing career opportunities and demands in city environments.